Coeliac Disease

 - Physical discomfort: bloating, abdominal discomfort, unexplained weight loss, a change in bowel habit to diarrhoea or constipation.

-- Shortage of essential nutrients: this can lead to other conditions such as osteoporosis (causing bone fractures) or anaemia (causing symptoms of lethargy).
+- Shortage of essential nutrients: this can lead to deficiencies and other conditions.
+Examples are osteoporosis (causing bone fractures) or anaemia (causing symptoms of lethargy).
+Many people can experience extreme fatigue.

-- Symptoms beyond the gut: occasionally problems with the nerves to the extremities causing numbness and tingling to the hands and feet.
-This can occasionally affect the balance.
+- Symptoms beyond the gut: occasionally there can be problems with the nerves to the extremities causing numbness and tingling to the hands and feet.
+Some people may also experience other non-digestive symptoms like brain fog, balance problems, mouth ulcers and infertility, amongst other symptoms.

 How is coeliac disease diagnosed?